FEAR & AGGRESSION

 While fear is a normal and necessary emotion there is a point at which is can begin to have welfare implications.
 For fear and aggression cases we first complete a full functional analysis of your dog's behaviour with you.
 Then we put together a holistic multimodal plan to ethically and humanely improve your dog's behaviour.
 Learn more about fear and aggression in dogs below and get in touch so we can help!

-Click the sign up button below to book an appointment for a private consultation to get started.
+Click the sign up button below to book an appointment for a private training consultation to get started.

-INITIAL CONSULT
+INITIAL CONSULT* (up to 90 min)

-Virtual (60 min)
+TRAINING SESSION** (60 min)

 Fear & Aggression in Dogs